-Given that the UK Government is supposed to be committed to reducing the UK’s carbon footprint, it is perverse that a huge sum of public money is being offered to provide a car-based alternative to travelling by rail.
+Given that the UK Government is supposed to be committed to reducing the UK’s carbon footprint, it is perverse that it is furthering a vast infrastructure project like the Ox-Cam Arc.

 In June 2019, the 2008 Climate Change Act was amended to commit the UK to reach net zero carbon emissions by 2050.
-Transport emissions account for around a quarter of the UK’s emissions today.
-So, building a new expressway and one million new houses (which will themselves have significant effects on travel demand) only adds to the scale of the challenge, making it hugely difficult to meet the new requirements of the Act.
+Constructing a vast new conurbation over 4500 square miles only adds to the scale of the challenge, making it hugely difficult to meet the new requirements of the Act.

 In October 2018, the UN’s Intergovernmental Panel on Climate Change (IPCC) reported that we have just 12 years to avert climate catastrophe (read about it here).
 The IPCC’s team of scientists warn than action must be taken right now to reduce the risk of extreme heat, floods, climate-related poverty for millions of people and massive loss of biodiversity.

 The Government is well aware of this report, yet is apparently still committed to “unleashing” economic growth in the South East, laughably referred to as “sustainable”.
 The construction of just one two-bedroomed house emits around 80 tonnes of CO2.
 If the Government’s housing ambitions for the area are realised – let alone its aspirations for technology, industrial, business and shopping complexes, tens of millions of tonnes of CO2 would be emitted.